andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }(&wg, errCh)
 ```

-What you can see here is I am using the `defer func(){}` in order to issue a `.Broadcast()` on the coordinator that I need to signal.
-Before the func returns and that `defer` is executed, the first coordinator blocks the **goroutine** using the `.Wait()` method.
-Once the `awsCoordinator.Broadcast()` is called, then `cfg.AWS.Validate(app)` is executed.
-Notice that I am passing a pointer to `*Application` into the `Validate(*Application)` method attached to the `AWSConfigs` struct.
-Also, notice how I am just passing the response from that validation directly into `errCh` which is a buffered channel of errors.
+What these coordinators encode is a dependency graph, not just parallelism.
+Every validation goroutine waits on the coordinator that gates it and broadcasts the next one on its way out via `defer`.
+An earlier goroutine broadcasts `awsCoordinator` when its own work completes, which releases this one; when AWS validation finishes, its `defer` broadcasts `dockerCoordinator`, which releases Docker validation, which eventually reaches `deploymentCoordinator`.
+Notice that I pass a pointer to `*Application` into the `Validate(*Application)` method attached to the `AWSConfigs` struct, and that the response from that validation goes straight into `errCh`, a buffered channel of errors.

+Here's the sharp edge, and I'd rather name it than have it named for me in the comments: `Wait()` is not wrapped in a predicate loop. `sync.Cond` has no memory — if a broadcast lands before this goroutine has reached `Wait()`, that wakeup is gone and the goroutine blocks forever.
+In `topobuilder` the ordering holds in practice, but it holds because of timing, not because the code enforces it.
+If you're copying this pattern, wrap it — `for !ready { c.Wait() }` with a mutex-guarded flag — or reach for `errgroup` with channels, which gives you ordering and cancellation for free.
+I'd write it the second way today.

-For each of the optional configurations, the coordinators balance between the order of validation operations needed in order to properly validate the runtime of the `topobuilder` before it deploys the binary into the wild.
+For each of the optional configurations, the coordinators balance the order of validation operations needed to properly validate the runtime of `topobuilder` before it deploys anything into the wild.

 The `AWSConfigs` struct looks like:

 ```go
 type AWSConfigs struct {